Otero County Court Records

 Criminal cases in Otero County are prosecuted in the District Court (felonies and appeals) and in the Magistrate and Municipal Courts (misdemeanors, traffic offenses, and ordinance violations).
 The Criminal Division of the Twelfth Judicial District Court maintains case files for all felony prosecutions and grand jury indictments, as well as criminal appeals originating from the lower courts.

 Case information such as hearing dates, charges, and disposition data can be searched online using the Case Lookup portal or the Odyssey Public Access system.
-To obtain copies of criminal case documents from the District Court, requesters may submit the court’s Records Request Form by mail or in person.
+To obtain copies of criminal case documents from the District Court, submit the court's Records Request Form by mail or in person.
 Copy and certification fees for the Twelfth Judicial District Court are:

 | Service | Fee |